NirvanaCore/PureHtmlCssProjects/README.md

 --I tried to take few topic from JavaScript course and tried to build a documentation page.
 Although i didn't include much of the things its just i tried to make a replica.

 ## 3. Landing Page
--- Blog Page just a static web page for a Women's Blog.
+-- Blog Page a static web page for a Women's Blog.
 Using Iframe, making Sticky header and footer with different transition for links and buttons.
+Making responsive-header by hiding nav bar inside a icon for mobile view.

 ## 4. ScreenShot Image
 -- A mobile screenshot and converted to responsive web page.